Erwin F. Lange Endowment

 This endowment was started by CML member and PSU alumnus Richard N. Pugh, in honor of his former advisor Erwin F. Lange.

-Picture of Erwin F. Lange from the Portland State College 1960 yearbook
+from the Portland State College 1960 yearbook

 Erwin F. Lange was a passionate scientist with an interest in meteorites and the history of science.
 He encouraged a number of his students, including Richard Pugh, to become science teachers.

 He began his career as a chemistry instructor at Vanport College (a precursor to PSU) in 1948.
 When the college moved to downtown Portland and became Portland State College, Dr. Lange moved with it and became the Head of the General Sciences Department.
 In the 1960s, Portland State College became Portland State University and Dr. Lange became the Assistant Dean of Science.
-He taught clases in physical science, the history of science, and meteorites, and was always on the lookout for potential teachers among his students.
+He taught classes in physical science, the history of science, and meteorites, and was always on the lookout for potential teachers among his students.
 He also believed in educating the public about meteorites.

 1968: The Year of the Meteorite